 9. Animation of UI elements

 As for me, I hate overanimated websites, like when every button, icon, and photo appears with super-duper modern, stylish animation effects.
-All these popular website designs with this animated horror confuses me as a user, and each time I want to leave the page immediately.
+All these popular website designs with this animated horror confuse me as a user, and each time I want to leave the page immediately.

 But if we are talking about website design trends, the smart UI animation is still quite trendy.
-Under the word “smart” I mean an animation that helps important UI elements to stand out , enriching user engagement and improving user experience.
-Animation should be used only where it is needed and in well-weighted doses, then it will help to tell the story of product or service.
+Under the word “smart” I mean an animation that helps important UI elements to stand out, enriching user engagement and improving user experience.
+Animation should be used only where it is needed and in well-weighted doses, then it will help to tell the story of a product or service.
 Usually, it works well for promo websites, one-page websites and some sites with a long horizontal or vertical scrolling and parallax animation.

 Here are some good examples: